Eye Green railway station

 The site of Eye Green station in 2022.
 Now occupied by a bypass, housing and services.

 Eye Green railway station was a station in Eye, Cambridgeshire, on the Midland and Great Northern Joint Railway line between Peterborough and Wisbech.

+History

-The station was opened by the Peterborough, Wisbech and Sutton Bridge Railway (PW&SBR) on 1 August 1866 and was originally named "Eye"; it was renamed "Eye Green" on 1 October 1875.
-The PW&SBR became part of the Midland and Great Northern Joint Railway.
+The station was opened by the Peterborough, Wisbeach and Sutton Railway (PW&SR) on 1 August 1866 and was originally named "Eye"; it was renamed "Eye Green" on 1 October 1875.

+The PW&SR became part of the Midland and Great Northern Joint Railway.
 It later came under the control of British Railways and was closed on 2 December 1957.
 The station's name as given in some timetables "Eye Green for Crowland" was misleading, since a passenger would have a three-mile walk to Crowland.

 The station was adjacent to the Northam works of the London Brick Company.
 There was a busy siding where bricks were hand loaded onto trucks - before the days of palletisation.

 There were through trains to Hunstanton, via King's Lynn.